dhvogel/bookclurb/web/public/blogs/bookclurb-v1-features.md

 # BookClurb v1 Features & Feedback

-## We Want Your Feedback!

-**Please fill out the feedback form on the "Feedback" tab of the site!!
-Thank you!!** Or click this [link](https://docs.google.com/forms/d/e/1FAIpQLSfXl_-UCDy8lxtexUUN7IB7eJzTiRLX6cN3f88oqk73YmI8Lw/viewform)!

 ## What's Included in v1

 v1 is geared toward the *book club admin*.
-In the future,our plan is to make something that engages the whole book club.
+In the future, our plan is to make something that engages the whole book club.
 For now, the focus is just providing a set of tools to the book club admin to make their job easier.
 For example, using bookclurb instead of a home-cooked spreadsheet to track everything.

 ### Club Management